duckdb/duckdb-web/docs/data/multiple_files/combining_schemas.md

 ### Union By Position

 By default, DuckDB unifies the columns of these different files **by position**.
-For example, consider the following two files:
+This means that the first column in each file is combined together, as well as the second column in each file, etc. For example, consider the following two files:

 **flights1.csv**
 ```